Key Insights

-Picture this: a long stretch of once neglected natural canal snaking through the heart of the Lanna capital of Chiang Mai lovingly restored and now a tourist hot spot.
+Picture this: a long stretch of once neglected natural canal snaking through the heart of the Lanna capital of Chiang Mai, lovingly restored and now a tourist hotspot.
 Welcome to the Mae Kha Canal, a waterway flowing from Suthep National Park into the River Ping.

-Located just outside the old city and a 10-minute walk to Chiang Mai’s night market, the canal is readily accessible from the city yet it maintains an aura of serene seclusion.
-Explore its banks on foot, take selfies on the bridge, eat your heart out at one of the food vendors, or nose around the local handicraft shops that line the footpaths and you’ll discover a world apart from the bustling city.
+Located just outside the old city and a 10-minute walk to Chiang Mai’s night market, the canal is readily accessible from the city, yet it maintains an aura of serene seclusion.
+Explore its banks on foot, take selfies on the bridge, eat your heart out at one of the food vendors, or nose around the local handicraft shops that line the footpaths, and you’ll discover a world apart from the bustling city.

-Regeneration Of Mae Kha Canal Chiang Mai
+Regeneration of Mae Kha Canal Chiang Mai

 Once a victim of urban neglect, the Mae Kha Canal now shimmers with renewed life.
 Untreated wastewater, a consequence of rapid urbanisation, choked the canal, polluting its waters and threatening its delicate ecosystem.
 It suffered not only ecological damage but also a severe blow to its aesthetic appeal.
 Unsightly pollution and unpleasant odours marred the area.